Local Dictation

 Push to talk.
 No cloud.
 No subscription.

 Want to dictate on Windows without sending audio to the cloud?
 Four picks rank well in 2026.
 Whisperstream is the closest match at $29 once, on-device, with push-to-talk that types into any window.
+Superwhisper is the runner-up: it also transcribes on-device and runs on Mac and iOS too.
 Microsoft Voice Access is free and built into Windows 11 22H2 and later.
 Talon Voice owns RSI and programmer voice control.
-Superwhisper covers Windows, Mac, and iOS with on-device transcription.

 Updated